 Graduate student assistantships

 Applications for the PhD track take precedence over MSc applications.
 Strong applicants with only a BSc degree may apply for admission at the PhD level.
-The most important application criteria are the GRE, any peer-reviewed publications, and the GPA (for US students).
-All students in the PhD track take a qualifying examination at the end of the first year, which emphasizes coursework.
+The application criteria that are most important to us are your GRE score, any peer-reviewed publications you may have (co-authored), and your transcripts of of degree(s) awarded.
+All students in the PhD track take a qualifying examination, typically offered at the end of the first year.
 More details can be found on the Department’s pages.